-Student Behavioral Consultant Team: Who We Are & Our Role on Campus
+Student Behavioral Consultant Team: Who We Are & What We Do

-The Student Behavioral Consultant Team is a multidisciplinary team of College employees that meet weekly to review and address student behavioral concerns referred to the team.
-Learn more about this team and its role on campus by scheduling a presentation for your department.
+The Student Behavioral Consultant Team is a multidisciplinary team of college employees that meet weekly to review and address concerns about a student that has been referred to the team.

-This team meets weekly to facilitate communication of information regarding students of concern and address instances of student behavior that have faculty, staff, and/or students concerned.
-Acting as consultants, SBCT facilitates the coordination of efforts to respond to students’ needs, based on the information gathered about the situation.
-SBCT is actively engaged in the early assessment and intervention process and provides options for responding to the situation and/or the students’ behavior.
+SBCT meets weekly to facilitate communication of confidential information regarding students of concern and address instances of students’ behaviors which have been brought to the attention of faculty, staff and/or students at the college.
+This team, acting as consultants, facilitates the coordination of efforts to respond to students’ needs by providing resources and support to the student.